oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS).md

     If this is successful, the usual `YOURMACBOOK-NAME:directory$` at the start of the terminal line will be replaced with `(env) YOURMACBOOK-NAME:directory$`

     The following steps of installation and running the development server should all be done within this virtual environment to ensure compatibility.

+    **Note**: If you get errors while setting up virtual environment and running a development server works fine without a virtual environment (there are no conflicts with versions of python, pip or other python modules), you can safely skip the virtual environment setup.

 ## Running Oppia on a development server ##

 1. In a terminal, navigate to `oppia/` and run: